CORRECT CHRONOLOGY OF THE FOUNDING OF THE GREEN PARTY,

 A second meeting was held in the canteen.
 LW & TW invited FS and MB to attend.
 They remained involved thereafter during the club's short life.

 Autumn 1972 - DN-S heard an interview with Tony Whittaker on BBC Home Service discussing the need for a new ecological political movement.
-DN-S wrote immediately to TW via the BBC to see if he had heard of the Movement for Survival which he had not.
-Simultaneously he wrote to Teddy Goldsmith to see if he had heard of PEOPLE which he hadn't.
+DN-S wrote immediately to TW via the BBC to see if he had heard of the Movement for Survival and to Teddy Goldsmith to see if he had heard of PEOPLE.
 D N-S then organised a meeting at his house in the Malvern Hills where the 'Gang of Four', guided by Elizabeth Davenport, met Teddy Goldsmith.

 As of 1994 Teddy Goldsmith had no recollection of this meeting.
 He remembers TW called him in Cornwall in late '73 or early '74 to tell him PEOPLE would be standing in the election (which occured in Feb 1974) inspired by "Blueprint for Survival".
 Teddy naturally agreed to become a candidate.